-Alan: Okay.
+Merrill: Okay.
 So when it actually became a huge hit for Joan Jett, my Twilight Zone concept came true.
-And I don't think too many people get that about the song. (laughing) You know?
+And I don't think too many people get that about the song.
 They just like the melody, and it's catchy.
 But it was actually a pretty clever stroke, one that I'm proud of.

 Songfacts: You thought this song was a hit, but clearly somebody didn't because it was a B-side.

-It's the biggest earning song for Mickie Most's RAK (Records) Publishing Division, and they have "Come Up To See Me, Make Me Smile," which was #1 in England for a long time, by Cockney Rebel, and they have "You Sexy Thing" and "Brother Louie," Hot Chocolate.
+It's the biggest-earning song for Mickie Most's RAK (Records) Publishing Division, and they have "Come Up To See Me, Make Me Smile," which was #1 in England for a long time, by Cockney Rebel, and they have "You Sexy Thing" and "Brother Louie" by Hot Chocolate.
 But though "I Love Rock and Roll" turned out to be Mickie Most's biggest copyright, he didn't really care for the song, possibly because he had a problem with our band.